+Mail fraud.
 Mail fraud occurs when an individual utilizes the United States mail system in order to illegally obtain money and/or property from another individual.
 Mail fraud is a federal offense and encompasses a number of various criminal acts under its umbrella.
 These criminal offenses share common characteristics of misrepresentations or false statements in an effort to obtain money from an individual.
 Even when the utilization of the United States mail system is only a small part of the criminal activity, an individual can still be charged with mail fraud in the federal system.

-Wire fraud charges are brought against an individual or business that has used a variety of means of electronic communications to defraud another individual of money and/or property.
+Wire fraud.
+These charges are brought against an individual or business that has used a variety of means of electronic communications to defraud another individual of money and/or property.
 The penalties for wire fraud depend greatly on whether the violation affects an individual or a banking institution, and on the amount of money or property involved.

 - Opening accounts using stolen credit card information and/or via identity theft

-- Making purchases with another persons’ credit card without their authorization
+- Making purchases with another person’s credit card without their authorization

 - Applying for a credit card or line of credit using another’s personal information

-- Stealing credit card information via the internet.
+- Stealing credit card information via the internet

-Embezzlement is when an individual or entity misappropriates funds belonging to another individual or entity for their own benefit.
+Embezzlement.
+This crime occurs when an individual or entity misappropriates funds belonging to another individual or entity for their own benefit.
 The proof of embezzlement typically is financial records.
 The amount of money involved in the embezzlement determines the severity of the penalties.